Lysagxra/MangaWorldDownloader/README.md

 ```bash
 python3 manga_downloader.py https://www.mangaworld.cx/manga/2472/soloist-of-the-prison --end 10
 ```
-In this case, the script will download all chapters starting from the first episode to the `--end` chapter.
+In this case, the script will download all chapters starting from the first chapter to the `--end` chapter.

 ## Batch Download